OswinFreyr/dream-report-app/README.md

 The Home tab has an additional tab on the question mark icon to present the app and it's functionnalities.
 The tab Astuces contains different astuces that appears in a random order when the tab is visited.
 The tab Parameters contains a form to add extra information that then appears on the main page in the selected category.
-It also have a button to clear all the async storage.
+It also has a button to clear all the async storage.